 Now we’ve cleared up the definitions between baffle box and sewn-through construction, but which one is better?
 Here’s the thing, they both serve different purposes and have different advantages depending on the situation.
 The science of sleep isn’t as simple as it sounds!

 Both of the baffle box construction and sewn through styles can make sure the fill is properly distributed and prevent it from shifting.
 With its 3D chambers, the baffle box construction can trap more air and prevent heat loss, so it is more commonly used in winter comforters.
 If you tend to get cold often during sleep or live in a colder region, a baffle box comforter will be a great choice.

 Regarding sewn-through construction, as the two covers are sewn together, this style doesn’t provide as much room for the inner fill compared with the baffle box construction.
 This also means that sewn-through comforters can't trap as much air than a baffle box style comforter.
 However, this won’t be an issue for folks who have no problems keeping warm during sleep, or who live in a warmer region.

 We hope this brief little 101 on down construction styles.
 Now you should have a good idea of what to expect when making your next sleep-related purchases!
 If you think this helped you out in any way, feel free to let us know!
-If you any more questions about down, our products, our history, or just want to ask us what our favourite pizza topping is, simply head over to our FB or IG channel (link) and join our growing community of down enthusiasts!
+If you any more questions about down, our products, our history, or just want to ask us what our favorite pizza topping is, simply head over to our Facebook channel and join our growing community of down enthusiasts!